Franciscojmara/Mex-ClimMacro/READme.md

 [Back to top](#table-of-contents)

 The pipeline is orchestrated by the R script: `MAIN.R`.
 Located in the main directory of the project.
-From this file, the scripts from `scripts\` are called.
+From this file, the scripts from `scripts/` are called.

 ## a) Preamble and Global Configuration